SINTEF/dlite/doc/user_guide/datamodels.md

 Representing a datamodel (entity)
 ----------------------------------

-The (concepts)[concepts.md] describes the underlying structure of DLite datamodels.
+The underlying structure of DLite datamodels are described under [concepts].

 Here, at set of rules on how to create a datamodel is presented.